 This particular bunch refers to themselves as "The Liar’s Club," because, as often as not, they are telling tall tales and ribbing one another, rather than discussing something "worthwhile."

 However, under the good natured harassing and joking that goes on, much information can be gleaned about what the community has to offer.
+Including leads to help an RVer find a short-term job.

 Last week at breakfast, we sat enjoying the banter and news sharing of the men who had gathered.
 One of the big topics was that the local sand and gravel company was looking for someone to operate a dozer.